texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![Configure Editor advanced: structure panel](images/conf_structurepanel.png)

-The table autoformating affects the [manipulate table tools](editing.md#manipulating-tables).
+The table autoformatting affects the [manipulate table tools](editing.md#manipulating-tables).

 Special commands
 :   Are special commands which do not add cell content and need to handled specially, e.g. `\hline` at the end of a row.